Our Favorite: Dr. Gary’s Best Breed Breed German Dog Diet

 Any time you pick up a bag of dog food, immediately flip it over and look at the list of ingredients.
 One of the first things you should do is look at the first ingredient.
 High-quality dog food will list real meat as its first ingredient.

-Next, look at the remaining ingredients.
+Next, look at the remaining ingredients to make sure you get your dog all the essential nutrients.
 Do you see the term “by-product” anywhere on the list?
 If so, you might want to look for another food.
-Words like “chicken (or any meat)by-product” mean that you’re not getting real meat.
+Words like “chicken (or any meat) by-product” mean that you’re not getting real meat.
 Truthfully, you could be getting leftover meat products that would be thrown away otherwise.
 These are often very unhealthy for your dog.

 Look for grains in the list of ingredients.
-You want to avoid corn and wheat products.
+You want to avoid corn and wheat products in just about any brand.
 Soy is also often an ingredient in dog food, but dogs with allergies or sensitive tummies often have difficulty digesting soy.
 Look for natural grains, such as rice.
 Again, some dogs can’t eat grains at all, so keep that in mind as well.

 Finally, if you can’t pronounce a lot of the names on the list of ingredients, then you know you have a food with preservatives, chemicals, and artificial ingredients.
 Avoid these for the health of your dog.